-In our extensive shredder guide, you can read everything about shredder specifications and important features of shredders.
-But for your convenience we’ve selected three key features that are relevant for you which we’ll discuss briefly down below:
+In our extensive shredder guide, you can read everything about shredder specifications and shredders’ important features.
+But for your convenience, we’ve selected important key features that are relevant for you, which we’ll discuss briefly below:

 #1 – What do you want to shred?